EU/IMF to wind up Portugal bailout review Friday

-LISBON Representatives of the European Union and the International Monetary Fund will wrap up the first review of Portugal's bailout programme on Friday, a European Commission source told Reuters on Thursday.
+LISBON Representatives of the European Union and the International Monetary Fund will wrap up the first review of Portugal's bailout program on Friday, a European Commission source told Reuters on Thursday.

 "The mission ends tomorrow as scheduled with a news briefing expected at the end.
 There are no problems, just a few operating issues left," the source said.